 International High School & Post-Secondary

-All required documents outlined in you Join U of T Applicant Portal must be submitted electronically via Parchment/Naviance whenever possible.
+All required documents outlined in you Join U of T Applicant Website must be submitted electronically via Parchment/Naviance whenever possible.
 This is the quickest and most efficient method of document submission for international applicants.

 Please note that official and complete transcripts for your secondary school studies (including notarized English translations of all documents issued in a language other than English or French) are required as part of your application.
 See below for more information about official vs. non-official documents.